elialm7/ca1Assistance/README.md

 This was my first serious project i've ever made. this software was made using java 8. to track the student attendance. the requirements were:
-  1- being able to control/register all the clases in each block 2- being able to control/register all the teachers in their schedule.
+  1- being able to control/register all the classes in each block 2- being able to control/register all the teachers in their schedule.
-  3- all the data recorded in one database.
+  3- all the data recorded have to be in one database.
   4- each watchman must have installed in their computers to record the daily data.
+  5- The system should be able to create a report in pdf (i didn't enought time to do this feature, so it's not completed .)

  the first approach i had was to create a website within an intranet in the school, a central server and  a database, the schoold had the infrastructure but i wasn't allowed to use it. so i decided to build a program with java(the only language i knew pretty well back then), with all the UI to register and record the data from "users".